Zubby Michael

-Azubuike Michael Egwu professionally known as Zubby Michael is a Nigerian film actor and movie producer.
-He is known for his role in Three Windows, Royal Storm and Professional Lady.
+Azubuike Michael Egwu professionally known as Zubby Michael is a Nigerian film actor and film producer.
+He is known for his roles in Three Widows, Royal Storm and Professional Lady.
 His first appearance was in the movie titled Missing Rib but known for The Three Widows where he played the lead role.

 Life and career

-Zubby was born in Anambra State.
+Zubby was born on February 1, 1985, in Anambra State.
 He attended Nnamdi Azikiwe University where he obtained a degree in mass communication.

-He began acting in Yola at a young age.
-His first movie appearance was in a movie titled Missing Rib but became popular for his lead role in The Three Windows.
+He began acting at a young age in Yola, the capital city of Adamawa State.
+His first movie appearance was in a movie titled Missing Rib but became popular for his lead role in The Three Widows.
 Zubby has appeared in several other films.

 Political career

-On 25 November 2019 he was appointed into a political position as the special adviser on media to the Anambra State governor Willie Obiano.
+On 25 November 2019, he was appointed into a political position as the special adviser on media to the Anambra State governor Willie Obiano.
 He was awarded a certificate of recognition for his contribution to the City Radio 89.7 FM youth empowerment initiative in Anambra State.